micman134/micman134/README.md

-# Michael Okoro — Full-Stack Web Developer Portfolio
+# Michael Okoro — Full-Stack Web Developer

 Welcome to my portfolio — a showcase of web development projects, tech skills, and creative solutions.